 In addition to travel brochures and maps on Seoul’s attractions, travel information on attractions and festivals in other regions is also widely available.
 If you have trouble finding what you need, the staff at the tourist information desk are ready to attend to all travel inquiries.

 Instead of reading a typical brochure or guidebook, visitors can experience about 40 major tourist attractions around the nation through the 360-degree panorama gallery.
 The views are so real it will feel like you’re there in person!
-In addition to the panorama gallery, visitors can also enjoy the feeling of walking around popular sites like Gyeongbokgung Palace and Myeong-dong or even experience ski jumping in Pyeongchang through the VR Experience Zone.
+In addition to the panorama gallery, visitors can also enjoy the feeling of walking around popular sites like Korea’s national parks and Namhae through the VR Experience Zone.

 For K-pop fans, the Hallyu Experience Zone is a section that you definitely should not miss!
 Visitors can take photos with top K-pop stars through advanced technology and at the photo zone.
 There are three types of photo-taking experiences available; ring the bell to visit the idol’s house, imitate top idols’ trademark gestures, or show your love for your favorite star.
 Take a variety of concept photos for the full experience.

-There are countless activities that international tourists may find at the K-Style Hub, including the Medical Tourism Information Center.
+There are countless activities at the K-Style Hub, including the Medical Tourism Information Center.
 Although the center may not seem that exciting at first glance, there are in fact four experience programs hidden here.

 The programs range from tests that find the most suitable medicinal tea for you, to a facial analysis and overall body check-up and even an assessment of your stress level.
 These programs are open to all with no reservations required.
 Take this chance to learn more about your body and health!